Cover Table of Contents Introduction Background Investigation 1 Investigation 2 Glossary Teacher Resources Curriculum Evaluation Credits |

 soundings, scientists can create a map of

-the seafloor.
 The device used to send sound waves is

 called an echo sounder, or sonar.
 Towed